Why Should One Become a Physiotherapist?

 Breakdown of BPT (Bachelors in Physiotherapy)

-Below is the BPT syllabus that will be covered in the four-year physiotherapy course.
+Below is the BPT syllabus that will be covered during the four-year academic component of the BPT programme (followed by a mandatory six-month internship).

 Year 1